 The Mutual Aid Response Network is a group of Louisiana residents, led by Imagine Water Works, that activates during floods, storms, and other natural and manmade disasters.
-All donations will go directly to local groups in Southwest Louisiana and will prioritize the leadership of Black, Indigenous, People of Color (BIPOC) who are most impacted by Hurricane Laura.
+All donations will go directly to local groups in Southwest Louisiana and will prioritize the leadership of Black, Indigenous, People of Color (BIPOC) who are most impacted by Hurricanes Laura and Delta.

-You can help Second Harvest provide relief to individuals and communities impacted by Hurricane Laura.
+You can help Second Harvest provide relief to individuals and communities impacted by Hurricanes Laura and Delta.
 Second Harvest is distributing emergency food, water, and supplies, and we will be helping our neighbors recover from this devastating storm during the long months ahead.